wcfrobert/ezanchor/README.md

 ### Step 6: Export results to CSV

-`Equipment.export_data()` export all analysis results to csv file to the current working directory.
+`Equipment.export_data()` export results to csv file in the current working directory.

 EZAnchor will create a folder called {Equipment.name}_run_results.
-Within the folder you will see csv files.
+Within the folder you will see two csv files.

-* AHU4_anchors - results for individual anchors
+* AHU4_anchors.csv - results for individual anchors
-* AHU4_equipment - results for equipment
+* AHU4_equipment.csv - results for equipment

-Note that if {Equipment.name}_run_results folder already exists, EZAnchor will create another folder by appending an integer to the end of the folder name.
+Note that if {Equipment.name}_run_results folder already exists, EZAnchor will create another folder by appending an integer to the end of the folder name (e.g. AHU4_run_results1).

 ```python
 AHU4.export_data()